tytydraco/yessleep/out/Im_a_comedian_and_my_most_recent_set_was_delivered_to_an_empty_room.md

 Yet he wanted me here.
 Something told me Spike never intended for me to perform at 10:00 PM to a full house but to an empty one at 2:00 AM instead.

 “And that’s why 9/11 wasn’t completely Al-Qaeda's fault,” I concluded, finally.
-“No, no, no, it was United’s, for serving the worst meals known to mankind--even terrorists.
+“No, actually, it was United’s, for serving the worst meals known to mankind--even terrorists.
 Thank you, thank you.”

 *Hahahahaha.*